eggbe/hash-store/README.md

 The `path` option define the directory to store all generated files.
 Please, pay attention what you will get an exception if this directory doesn't exists.
 Also the `sort` option specifies the type of sorting and the `filter` option set a regular expression for keywords filtering.
 If any keyword won't match this expression the special exception will be thrown.

-### Sorting:
+## Sorting

 All hashes stored with a timestamp to have an ability for extended sorting features.
 Currently it possible to sort hashes by:

 * Keywords in direct order (`'sort' => HashStore::BY_WORD`)
 * Keywords in converse order (`'sort' => HashStore::BY_WORD | HashStore::BY_DESC`)
 * Dates by descending (`'sort' => HashStore::BY_DATE`)